jupyter-book/jupyter-book/docs/content/metadata.md

    ![tags_notebook](../images/tags_notebook.png)

 2. **Use the JupyterLab Cell Tags plugin**.
 JupyterLab is an IDE-like Jupyter environment that runs in your browser.
-It has a "cell tags" plugin built-in, which exposes a user interface that lets you quickly insert cell tags.
+It has an official "cell tags" plugin, which exposes a user interface that lets you quickly insert cell tags.

+   New users install the [@jupyterlab/celltags](https://github.com/jupyterlab/jupyterlab) plugin from the extension menu.

    You'll find tags under the "wrench" menu section.
    Here's what the tags UI in JupyterLab looks like.